In the early morning of 25th December, we caught a train from Florence towards Pisa – a city famous for its leaning tower.

 Cardinal values of mortal life

 After reaching Pisa, we took a short walk to reach the cathedral complex of Pisa.
-I was excited to explore the world famous leaning tower of this city which I read about when I was in standard two.
-We met river Arno on our way.
+I was excited to explore the world-famous leaning tower of this city which I read about when I was initiated into geography and the wonderful country of Italy in standard two.
+We met the river Arno on our way.

 At the top of the leaning tower of Pisa

 We had our timed tickets booked to go to the top of this miraculous tower.
 I remember that day I had terrible knee pain but decided to take the challenge to climb the 297 step spiral staircase.
 I believe no space of regret can make amends for one life’s opportunity misused.